 Acceptances A bill of exchange or negotiable instrument drawn by the borrower for payment at maturity and accepted by a bank.
 The acceptance constitutes a guarantee of payment by the bank and can be traded in the money market.
-The bank earns a "stamping fee" for providing this guarantee.
+The bank earns a "stamping for" for encyddiar thic guarantee fee" for providing this guarantee.

-Allowance for credit losses (ACL)

-The amount deemed adequate by management to absorb expected credit losses as at the balance sheet date.
-The allowance is established for all financial assets subject to established for all financial assets subject to impairment assessment, including certain loans, debt securities, customers' liability under acceptances, financial guarantees, and undrawn loan commitments.
-The allowance is changed by the amount of provision for credit losses recorded, which is charged to income, and decreased by the amount of write-offs net of recoveries in the period.
+Allowance for credit losses (ACL) The amount deemed adequate by management to absorb expected credit losses as at the balance sheet date.
+The allowance is established for all financial assets subject to established for all findhcial assets subject to impairment assessment, including certain loans, debt securities, customers' liability under acceptances, financial guarantees, and undrawn loan commitments.
+The allowance is changed by the amount of provision for credit losses recorded, which is charged to income, and decreased by the amount of write-offs net of recoveries in the period. of recoveries in the period.

-ACL on loans ratio

-ACL on loans ratio is calculated as ACL on loans as a percentage of total loans and acceptances.
+ACL on loans ratio ACL on loans ratio is calculated as ACL on loans as a percentage of total loans and acceptances.